sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 we have seen previously.
 How shall we do it?
 A sensible guess would be to “do an ANOVA”, since that is the title of the chapter, but it is not particularly clear why an “analysis of *variances*” will help us learn anything useful about the *means*.
-In fact, thit is one of the biggest conceptual difficulties that people have when first encountering ANOVA.
+In fact, this is one of the biggest conceptual difficulties that people have when first encountering ANOVA.
 To see how this works, I find it most helpful to start by talking about variances.
 In fact, what I am going to do is start by playing some